 European entrepreneurs are firmly convinced that despite current challenges, the COVID-19 crisis presents a once-in-a-lifetime opportunity for the EU, as history shows that large-scale crises force us to significantly rethink and create opportunities to rebuild better and put Europe on the path of a sustainable, green and digital recovery.

 Grupa Pracodawców (Grupa I) - Related News

-The list of new work appointments for July 2020 and the most recent list of ongoing EESC work are available for download in the attachments below.
+The list of new work appointments for December 2020 and the most recent list of ongoing EESC work are available for download in the attachments below.